kroggen/qwen3.5-c/README.md

 Inference of Qwen3.5 models in pure C, for learning purpose

 No pytorch required.
-The safetensors loading is handled by [safetensors-cpp](https://github.com/syoyo/safetensors-cpp)
+The safetensors loading is done with [safetensors-cpp](https://github.com/syoyo/safetensors-cpp)

 Inspired by [llama2.c](https://github.com/karpathy/llama2.c) and [mamba.c](https://github.com/kroggen/mamba.c)